Thoughts from writer Donald Miller and other great story researchers

 Example: SPOILER ALERT HERE: In the movie “Friday Night Lights” – A Texas High School Football team makes it to the state championship; time is running out, and they have one last play from the 1 yard line to score; they run the play and get stopped at the goal line; they lose the game, and the end credits roll.
 This is a true story.
 The next year, the team would go on to the state championship again, and this time, they won it.
 But there was more conflict, and there were more challenges in the season they almost won –that’s the story that got told on film.
 That’s the story that was more compelling.

 Another great example of (physical) conflict overcoming character can be seen in the first “Rocky” film.
 An inexperienced professional boxer takes on the reigning world champion, and loses the battle of the ring.
 What about the host of horror films where evil ends up winning over good in the end?
 So, yes, not all movies (stories) have to have the happy ending.
 Sometimes the conflict wins.

 Winning or losing doesn’t really matter –but it is about how the protagonist stands up to the crisis or the conflict that really matters.

 How to understand the essence of any Story (ask these questions):

 - What do they want?
 (Their goal or ambition)

 - How do they go about getting to their goal?
 (The journey)

 - What stands in their way?
+This is the “crisis or conflict.”
 These are The forces of antagonism.
 This will shape the protagonist.
 The richness of the character will be defined by the antagonist(s) (the conflict).
-Remember the conflicts can be society, nature, man, technology, the unknown, etc.
+Remember the conflicts in the way of the goal and the character can come in the form of society, nature, other characters, technology, the supernatural, self, the unknown, etc.

 - What are the consequences of either reaching or not reaching the goal?
 How will the story be resolved?
 This is climax and resolution.